vanus-labs/docs/content/cloud-docs/source/aws-sqs/setup.md

 3. Select the type of queue you want to create and name your queue.
 ![](images/name%20q.png)

-4. Leave the configuration on default setting, or change them to suit your needs.
+4. Leave the configuration on the default setting, or change them to suit your needs.
 ![](images/config%20settings.png)

 - **Visibility timeout:** This is a setting that determines how long a message received from a queue will remain hidden from other consumers.
 When a message is received from an Amazon SQS queue by a consumer, the visibility timeout starts.
 If the consumer fails to process and delete the message before the visibility timeout expires, the message becomes visible to other consumers.